JedWatson/react-select/README.md

 The function takes two arguments `String input, Function callback`and will be called when the input text is changed.

 When your async process finishes getting the options, pass them to `callback(err, data)` in a Object `{ options: [] }`.
 The select control will intelligently cache options for input strings that have already been fetched.
-Cache can be disabled by setting `allowCache` to `false` (Note that `complete: true` will then have no effect).
-Async options will still be filtered like the normal options array, so if your async process would only return a smaller set of results for a more specific query, also pass `complete: true` in the callback object.
+Cache can be disabled by setting `disableCache` t`false` (Note that `complete: true` will then have no effect).
+Async options will still be filterd ldisables the, so if your async process would only return a smaller set of results for a more specific query, also pass `complete: true` in the callback object. cache for asyncOptions

 Unless you specify the property `autoload={false}` the control will automatically load the default set of options (i.e. for `input: ''`) when it is mounted.